strapi/strapi/docs/3.0.0-beta.x/concepts/models.md

 The options key on the model-json states.

-- `timestamps` - This tells the model which attributes to use for timestamps.
+- `timestamps`: This tells the model which attributes to use for timestamps.
 Accepts either `boolean` or `Array` of strings where first element is create date and second element is update date.
 Default value when set to `true` for Bookshelf is `["created_at", "updated_at"]` and for MongoDB is `["createdAt", "updatedAt"]`.

 **Path —** `restaurant.settings.json`